-Long haul flights might be fatiguing at times, but the primary concern is probably to do with jet lag.
+Even the best long-haul flights can be fatiguing at times, but the primary concern probably has to do with jet lag.
 How do you avoid it?
-Well, you can’t completely, because you’re crossing time zones, but you can minimize it a little.
+Well, you can’t ultimately because you’re crossing time zones, but you can minimize it a little.

 These are a few tips jet-lag-busting helpful hints:

-- Get plenty of rest before you go, including a full night’s sleep
+- Get plenty of rest before you go, including a whole night’s sleep

 - Try and arrive at your destination during the daytime

-- Have a break between flights – one night stop overs are actually very useful for avoiding jetlag as much as possible
+- Have a break between flights.
+One-night stopovers are very useful for avoiding jet lag as much as possible

 - Don’t drink!

 - Avoid sleeping pills; they will only mess up your body clock